Convex relaxation approaches for high-dimensional optimal transport: Numerical Experiments

-The first panel shows that the relative error of the vanilla OT solver grows rapidly with the problem dimension, whereas that of the cluster moment relaxation remains around or below $10^{-2}$.
-This demonstrates that our method exhibits much smaller sample complexity compared with the vanilla OT solver, which suffers from the curse of dimensionality.
-The improved performance arises because the cluster moment relaxation relies only on low-order moments of $\mu$ and $\nu$, which can be efficiently estimated without requiring large sample sizes.
+The first panel shows that the relative error of the vanilla OT solver grows rapidly with the problem dimension, whereas that of the cluster moment relaxation remains around or below $10^{-2}$ throughout the whole sweep.
+This dimension-stable relative error is consistent with Remark~\ref{rem:sdp-relative-W2}: the plotted quantity is the relative error of the quadratic OT value $W_2^2$, whose scale is $\Theta(d)$ on this additive Gaussian benchmark.
+The ICNN is more accurate than the vanilla OT solver in several low- and moderate-dimensional cases, but its performance becomes unstable in larger dimensions and is still clearly less reliable than the cluster moment relaxation.
+This demonstrates that our method exhibits much smaller sample complexity than the vanilla OT solver, which suffers from the curse of dimensionality, while also being more robust than the neural network baseline on this benchmark.

-The second panel reports the running times of the cluster moment relaxation and the vanilla OT solver for fixed sample size and increasing dimension.
+The second panel reports the running times of the three methods for fixed sample size and increasing dimension.
 The vanilla OT solver becomes faster in higher dimensions because, with fixed $N$, the discrete OT cost matrix becomes more concentrated as $d$ grows, producing a better-conditioned LP on which the Sinkhorn method converges in fewer iterations.
-Nevertheless, our cluster moment relaxation remains faster across all tested dimensions, solving every instance within a second.
-This efficiency comes from the chordal conversion, which dramatically reduces the SDP size and yields an overall linear scaling $\O(d)$.
+Nevertheless, our cluster moment relaxation remains much faster across all tested dimensions.
+In contrast, the ICNN training time is consistently much larger than the running time of the SDP relaxation.

-The third panel shows that, for fixed dimension, the cluster moment relaxation method is substantially faster than the vanilla OT solver as the sample size grows.
+The third panel shows that, for fixed dimension, the cluster moment relaxation method is substantially faster than both the vanilla OT solver and the ICNN method as the sample size grows.
 The vanilla OT approach requires solving an entropy-regularized LP with $\Omega(N^2)$ variables and $\Omega(N)$ constraints, and each Sinkhorn iteration costs $\mathcal{O}(N^2)$.
-In contrast, the SDP~\eqref{GSmom} has a fixed matrix size $2d+1$ and $\mathcal{O}(hd)$ constraints, which is not related to the sample size.
+In contrast, the SDP~\eqref{GSmom} has a fixed matrix size $2d+1$ and $\mathcal{O}(hd)$ constraints, which do not depend on the sample size.
+The ICNN method also becomes more expensive as the sample size increases, due to repeated stochastic-gradient updates over the training samples; when $N$ is very small, the effective batch size is reduced accordingly so that the network is still genuinely trained.}